Last updated: 2020-01-10 16:38:48PDF

-Set a name and note for the permission group in the popup window.
+- On the permission group page, click Create and configure the name and remarks for the new permission group in the pop-up window.

-You can add, edit or delete rules in the rule list.
-If no rule is added to the permission group, all IPs in your network are allowed.
+You can add, edit, or delete rules in the rule list.
+If no rule is added to the permission group, all IPs will be allowed.
+The rules are described as follows:

-Configuring a permission group for the file system
+Configuring a permission group for a file system

-Note: If the file system is mounted using the NFS v4 protocol, the modification to the permission group rules of the file system will take effect in 2 minutes.
+Note: if the file system is mounted with the NFS v4 protocol, the modification to the permission group rules of the file system will take effect in 2 minutes.